 B.S., Elementary Education, Bradley University 1989

-Dr. Jana Hunzicker holds a master’s degree in educational administration, a doctorate in curriculum and instruction, Illinois Type 75 administrative certification, and the Illinois superintendent endorsement.
-In addition to seven years of teaching experience at the middle school level, she served for nine years as an elementary/middle school administrator before coming to Bradley in 2007.
+Dr. Jana Hunzicker holds the rank of associate professor in Bradley’s Department of Teacher Education, serves as executive director for Bradley’s Center for Teaching Excellence and Learning (CTEL), and holds the position of Bradley’s William T. Kemper Fellow for Teaching Excellence in Bradley’s College of Education and Health Sciences.
+She holds a master’s degree in educational administration, a doctorate in curriculum and instruction, Illinois Type 75 administrative certification, and the Illinois superintendent endorsement.
+In addition to seven years of teaching experience at the middle school level, Dr. Hunzicker served for nine years as an elementary/middle school administrator before coming to Bradley in 2007.

 As a teacher and principal, Dr. Hunzicker regularly planned, delivered, and arranged professional development at the team, school, and district levels, developing great interest in effective professional development over time.
 In researching teacher learning during National Board candidacy, she developed a professional learning model called learning leverage, which consists of three dynamics: rigor, reward, and risk.
 Dr. Hunzicker believes that all three dynamics must be present and fairly balanced in order to maximize professional learning.

 At Bradley, Dr. Hunzicker continues to explore teacher learning and effective professional development through her teaching, research, and service.
-Conducting much of her research within her own college classroom, she has authored 17 refereed publications and 21 refereed presentations on teaching effectiveness, teacher leadership, scholarship of teaching and learning (SoTL), and effective professional development.
-In particular, “Effective Professional Development for Teachers: A Checklist” (2011) offers a practical tool that educators at all levels can use to plan, analyze, and assess professional development initiatives.
-Through her service to the Bradley PDS Partnership, she coordinates professional development for teachers and health sciences professionals including Manual Rounds and the annual Bradley PDS Partnership Spring Celebration.
+She has authored three book chapters, 23 scholarly journal articles, and 33 refereed presentations on teaching effectiveness, teacher leadership, scholarship of teaching and learning (SoTL), and effective professional development.
+In particular, “Effective Professional Development for Teachers: A Checklist” published in Professional Development in Education (2011) offers a practical tool that educators at all levels can use to plan, analyze, and assess professional development initiatives.
+Through her service to the Bradley PDS Partnership, she coordinates professional development for teachers and health sciences professionals including the annual Bradley PDS Partnership Spring Celebration.

 Dr. Hunzicker teaches undergraduate courses in young adolescent development, human development, middle school instruction, and language arts methods.
 In addition, she teaches two graduate courses in teacher leadership.
 Her teaching style combines traditional instruction and active learning with emphasis on reflective practice.
 She tries to enliven her classes with meaningful discussion, activities, and projects to promote higher order thinking and provide opportunities for students to apply information and ideas.
 Toward this end, she connects each of her classes to actual students, teachers, and schools through field trips, guest speakers, and classroom projects with Bradley’s professional development schools.